hvpham-yorku/project-group-1-prym/Submissions/ITR2/log.md

 ## Meeting Minutes

 > **Note:** Minutes were not taken during daily "stand up" meetings
+### February 23rd, 2026
+**Agenda:** Discuss farm listings, preferences, groups, chat, and ratings features.
+- Confirmed that each seller has one farm with multiple farm listings, and listings link to the farm page with descriptions.
+- Discussed preferences page design, including a cow diagram for meat selection (planned for ITR3) and buttons: Done, Close, and Find Me a Group.
+- Decided that buyers can find matched groups based on preferences, search groups by name, or create a group if no matches are found.
+- Group chat will be available for members with options to leave the chat, and invite links were discussed.
+- Planned rating functionality, allowing buyers to submit ratings and sellers to view ratings for their farm.

 ### March 2nd, 2026

 **Agenda** Discuss more formatting